Parents and Families FAQs

 Throughout the Davidson College website, you will find FAQs related to a variety of topics such as financial aid and New Student Orientation.
 We have also gathered information regarding campus operations during the COVID-19 pandemic.

 Below is a list of frequently asked questions specifically designed to support parents and families as they help their students navigate the college experience.

-Advise your student to immediately make an appointment with someone in the counseling center.
+Advise your student to immediately make a counseling services appointment with someone in the Center for Student Health and Well-Being.
 Please note that the appointment must be made by the student.
 If your student is experiencing a psychological crisis after 5 p.m. on a weekday or over the weekend, a counselor on-call will be available for consultation over the phone or face-to-face.
 If you continue to be concerned about the well-being of your student, contact the Dean of Students Office with a referral form.

 College is a time for making friends, but it is also a time of great change for students.
 Friend groups often evolve and, as this happens, your student may feel lonely, isolated or out of place.
 Please assure your student that this is a normal process and help brainstorm ways to reach out to more people in classes, residence halls or student organizations.
 Hall Counselors are also a great resource for students, so encourage yours to reach out to his/her own.